 Because of their common history, France and Tunisia still have a very strong relationship.
 In fact, France remains Tunisia’s main customer and supplier.
 Exports from France to Tunisia amount to €3.4 billion while imports total €4 billion.

-In order to best meet the needs of its clients on the Tunisian market, Simon Associés has entered into a transnational agreement with the law firm El Aejeri Lawyers.
+In order to meet the needs of its customers on the Tunisian market, Simon Associés has developed privileged relations with economic and legal partners locally.